QROWD/KGE/README.md

 ## Example of use

+The code can be executed in the x86 or using GPUs.
+For execute the code using GPUs you need to add the flag `DEVICE=cuda0` before call the execution line.
 The simplest way to execute the KGE techniques is:

 ```
 DEVICE=cuda0 python run.py --model Complex --data wn18 --k 100 --epoch 1000 --folds 5